AGP FREQUENTLY ASKED QUESTIONS

 graphic card, and PCI bus.
 Because of the large amount of RAM support for the system

 memory, its clock rate is usually slower than the graphic local memory bus.
-The initial chip
+The initial

 sets will support 528 MB/s peak on that system bus, but future versions may increase it.